Ad Noctum: Chapter 7

 The door to the room slid open with a pneumatic hiss.

-“Well my cat has destroyed the self-similarity by—you know.
-Eating it.
-Obviously.”
+“Well, my cat destroyed the self-similarity by—y’know.
+Eating it.”

-“Mmm,” Rush said, seeming to find this response entirely reasonable.
-He bent down, ostensibly to examine Volker’s Christmas-tree-turned-fractal, but really petting the cat.
-“This is a piss-poor rendering, you know.”
+“Mmm.”
+Rush bent down, ostensibly to examine Volker’s Christmas-tree-turned-fractal, but really petting the cat.
+“This is a piss-poor rendering.”

-Volker shut his eyes.
+Volker shut his eyes and tried not to implode from irritation.
 “Can I ask you something?”

 “Your prerogative,” Rush said, petting the cat.